weuritz8u/dev-envirment/README.md

 ## How to use

-Copy the **content** of the folder in to your project folder and copy the content of the `gitignore.template` file and add it your own `.gitignore` file, then scroll to the folder description *(index here donw below)* and read the documentation.
+Copy the **content** of one ore more templatefolders into your project folder and copy the content of the `gitignore.template` file and add it your own `.gitignore` file, then scroll to the folder description *(index here donw below)* and read the documentation.